ravi-kumar7/documentation/docs/device-connect/android.md

-# Device Connect: Android SDK
+# DeviceConnect: Android SDK
-The Android SDK can be used to integrate mobile apps with Device Connect so that users can share their data.
+The Android SDK can be used to integrate mobile apps with DeviceConnect so that users can share their data.

 ::: warning NOTE
 Following will be shared by FinBox team at the time of integration: